 Then the testers had chance to network and interact with the fellow testers.
 I too meet many testers, whom I knew so for only through blogs and twitter.

 Every tester now proudly can say this is my(our) conference, Thanks to the organizers and volunteers for making this possible.

 Bug DeBug க்கு ஒரு ‘ஓ’ போடு (Hip Hip Hurry to Bug DeBug)

 Last week I participated in a competition conducted by 99tests.com, a crowdsourced testing start-up from India.
 This is my approach\experience report on how I tested and won the competition.

 What were the givens?

 No requirement, no design documents, no test cases, no use cases, no user stories.
-All I had were credentials to login and the URL to test.
+All I had were credentials to log in and the URL to test.
 So, do I need to agitate and not to start testing until I get requirements?
 Do I sit and write test cases?
 Any conventional scripted testers would’ve struck wondering what to do.
-So, here is a warning for all those scripted testers it looks things are changing because of agile approach and such crowd sourced testing services.
+So, here is a warning for all those scripted testers it looks things are changing because of the agile approach, and such crowdsourced testing services.